ahadi-analytics/sntutils/README.md

 ## What is snt?

-`snt` is an R package developed by 'AHADI-Anlaytics'.
+`snt` is an R package developed by AHADI.
 It provides a suite of analytical tools to support the subnational tailoring (SNT) of malaria interventions, enabling evidence-based decision-making at the district level.
 It provides functions for data management, cleaning, and analysis, including